 Absence From School

-Parents may report an absence by phoning the Absentee Line: 3514 4101 otherwise an explanatory note is required when a child is absent from school.
-The note can be sent in prior to a known absence or following any absence, i.e. illness.
-Leave for any reason must be specified.
+Parents may report an absence via the Parent Portal or by phoning the Absentee Line: 3514 4101.
+If you do not contact the school you will receive a SMS stating that your child has an unexplained absence and asking you to contact the school as soon as possible.
+Leave of absence for any reason must be specified.
 It is important that children are punctual for school each day.
-The school day commences at 8.40 am.
+The school day commences at 8.30am.
 All children either arriving late or leaving early must be signed in or out from the school office.
 A late slip from the office is required when children arrive after the bell.
 This is given to the classroom teacher.

 There are children at the school who are severely allergic to a range of things including peanuts and eggs.
 Parents are asked not to send to school any nut products.
 The school cannot check every lunch box and item of food brought to the school to ascertain whether it contains nut products so we ask that parents be extra careful when sending food to school.
 For those who are allergic, exposure to peanuts can have fatal consequences.
 For older children who make their own lunches, we ask that their parents explain to them the school policy and the reasons for it.
 Please see handbook for more information.